 SUSAN PERRY, CFO

-I have been volunteering for WRAR for almost two years.
-I started out fostering but was quickly promoted to Chief Financial Organizer.
-I also will drop whatever I am doing at work to help deliver puppies.
+I have been volunteering for WRAR for over 3 years.
+I started out fostering, but was quickly promoted to "CFO".
+I also coordinate adoptions, fosters, and transportation of dogs to the North.
+I will also drop whatever I am doing at work to help deliver puppies.

 KATHY DAROWSKI, FOSTER MOM